Celeborn2BeAlive/openglnoel/docs/gltf-viewer-02-gltf-03-drawing.md

 ![result_sponza](/openglnoel/img/gltf/result_sponza.png)

 This is Sponza with normals displayed as colors !
+A simple shader, but enough to see the 3D.

+You can control the camera using classic First Perso control: ZQSD to move, the mouse to rotate, but also UP/DOWN arrows to go up or down and A/Z to turn your "head" left or right.

 ## Render to image